-- Drive higher volume of market-rate HVAC, water heating, and insulation improvements - Explore new midstream programs that utilize distributor partner's ability to track project data, issue incentive payments directly to contractors, streamline participation and reduce contractor cost. - o Enhance online Do-It-Yourself (DIY) content and connect DIY customers with related marketplace products. - Continue promotion of HVAC, water heating, and insulation measures that are supported by the enhanced federal tax credits. - Trade Ally Network Development - Increase capacity for minority, women/veteran-owned, emerging, and small business owners in the trade ally network by providing targeted business development, technical training and mentorship programs and financial resources. - Expand trade ally awareness of extended capacity heat pump requirements through outreach and trainings; focus on regions with lower rates of participation and higher use of bulk fuels. - Train and prepare EPSTM new construction trade allies for implementation of the 2023 Residential energy code requirements to maintain a strong market presence and support the state's efforts to advance the residential energy code. - Expand access for underserved customers: - Integrate complementary funding sources into existing offers delivered by community partners and trade allies to expand participation, including no-cost offers for low-income customers. - Improve service to manufactured home customers by accelerating discounted heat pump promotions and expanding the manufactured home replacement program.
-Identify a new lending partner for manufactured homes and coordinate with state agencies on additional co-funding opportunities for these projects.
+- Drive higher volume of market-rate HVAC, water heating, and insulation improvements - Explore new midstream programs that utilize distributor partner's ability to track project data, issue incentive payments directly to contractors, streamline participation and reduce contractor cost. - o Enhance online Do-It-Yourself (DIY) content and connect DIY customers with related marketplace products. - Continue promotion of HVAC, water heating, and insulation measures that are supported by the enhanced federal tax credits. - Trade Ally Network Development - Increase capacity for minority, women/veteran-owned, emerging, and small business owners in the trade ally network by providing targeted business development, technical training and mentorship programs and financial resources. - Expand trade ally awareness of extended capacity heat pump requirements through outreach and trainings; focus on regions with lower rates of participation and higher use of bulk fuels. - Train and prepare EPS[TM] new construction trade allies for implementation of the 2023 Residential energy code requirements to maintain a strong market presence and support the state's efforts to advance the residential energy code. - Expand access for underserved customers: - Continue access to no-cost offers for customers experiencing high energy burden through community partners and In-Home Energy Services.

-- Develop new products and services and maximize incentive levels to better meet the needs of low- and moderate-income customers, rental properties and other underserved segments. - Increase production and improve experience for customers of In-Home Energy Services, the no-cost, wholehome retrofit offer that grows the volume of measures delivered to priority customers (low-and-moderate income customers, rural customers, and communities of color) not currently served through CBOs.
-Leverage complementary funding sources to help support growth. - Continue to expand the manufactured home replacement program by providing direct support to customers through customer navigators who support customers through the enrollment process.
-Identify a new lending partner for manufactured homes and coordinate with state agencies on additional co-funding opportunities for these projects. - Expand the reach of special regional offers currently available in Eastern Oregon, Klamath and Lake Counties, and other parts of Southern Oregon. - Grow CBO capacity to deliver Community Partner Funding (CPF) and Inflation Reduction Act offers to reduce energy burdens and advance DEI goals. - Continue facilitating direct funding agreements with partner organizations and expand access to qualified service providers to support CBO capacity. - Provide tailored technical training opportunities focused on whole-home approaches with follow-up support, continued education and certification opportunities. - Streamline recruiting, onboarding, and operation support with standardized toolkits, feedback loops, and mentorship and opportunities to leverage complementary funding sources. - o Actively support referrals and host regular coordination events, including virtual options and thematic roundtables. - Explore and test new ways to serve customers through research and innovation initiatives. - Execute program delivery pilots that evaluate the benefits of heat pump systems installed with gas furnaces in existing gas heated homes and evaluate the feasibility of offering duct sealing services to priority homes through a select group of contractors. - Explore service offerings to enhance the customer journey and decision process related to upgrading heating and cooling systems in homes.
+- Launch Climate Pollution Reduction Grant, providing critical repair incentives through In-Home Energy Services and Community Partner Funding; and providing incentives through EPS[TM] new construction for builders and developers constructing affordable homes and/or in rural or Tribal areas. - Increase service to manufactured home customers by accelerating discounted heat pump promotions and expanding customer support through the manufactured home replacement program.
+Identify a new lending partner for manufactured homes and coordinate with state agencies on additional co-funding opportunities for these projects. - Develop new products and services and maximize incentive levels to better meet the needs of low- and moderate-income customers, rental properties and other underserved segments. - Increase production and improve experience for customers of In-Home Energy Services, the no-cost, wholehome retrofit offer that grows the volume of measures delivered to priority customers (low-and-moderate income customers, rural customers, and communities of color) not currently served through CBOs.
+Leverage complementary funding sources to help support growth. - Expand the reach of special regional offers currently available in Eastern Oregon, Klamath and Lake Counties, and other parts of Southern Oregon. - Grow CBO capacity to deliver Community Partner Funding (CPF) and Inflation Reduction Act offers to reduce energy burdens and advance DEI goals. - Continue facilitating direct funding agreements with partner organizations and expand access to qualified service providers to support CBO capacity. - Provide tailored technical training opportunities focused on whole-home approaches with follow-up support, continued education and certification opportunities. - Streamline recruiting, onboarding, and operation support with standardized toolkits, feedback loops, and mentorship and opportunities to leverage complementary funding sources. - Actively support referrals and host regular coordination events, including virtual options and thematic roundtables. - Explore and test new ways to serve customers through research and innovation initiatives. - Execute program delivery pilots that evaluate the benefits of heat pump systems installed with gas furnaces in existing gas heated homes and evaluate the feasibility of offering duct sealing services to priority homes through a select group of contractors. - Explore service offerings to enhance the customer journey and decision process related to upgrading heating and cooling systems in homes.